 So you have identified a gap in the market, and a product or service to fill that market gap- Kudos!
 Before you sell it to an investor or start a bank loan application, you need to write it down on paper.
-Building a business plan is the first step of business planning process.
-Building a strategic business plan would involve researching on who your target demographic is, the conditions of the market you’re entering into and accounts for worst-case scenarios.
+Building a business plan is the first step of the business planning process.
+Building a strategic business plan would involve researching who your target demographic is, the conditions of the market you’re entering into, and accounts for worst-case scenarios.
 And of course, there’s the money: how much you need to get going, and where it’s going to come from once your business is up and running.
 If you’re looking to further your understanding of business plan structure and what I have to offer – you’ll find those answers here!
 Here are the details on various components of a business plan.
 It also serves as a great business plan outline.

 What is a startup business plan or what is included in a business plan?